wazuh/wazuh-qa/docs/tests/integration/test_fim/test_registry/test_registry_basic_usage/test_basic_usage_registry_duplicated_entries.md

 ## Test logic

-The test creates two registries with the same name but different capitalisation, and then modifies one of them and wait for the monitor to grab that event.
+The test creates two registries with the same name but different capitalization, modifies one of them and waits for the monitor to grab that event.
-The second call to the monitor should arise TimeoutError to be succesful.
+The second call to the monitor should arise TimeoutError to be successful.
 This test ensures the windows agent doesn't duplicate alerts due to windows being case insensitive.